natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 With `-netdev` we use the `tap` network backend type and reference the name of the TAP device, `node0tap`, that we created earlier.
 We also set `script=no` so that QEMU doesn't try to automatically setup any additional host networking devices.

 > The `script` option defaults to `script=yes` which will try and automatically setup a bridge device for us when using the `tap` networking backend.
-Since we already create a bridge device (for the purpose of learning) we need to disable this.
+Since we already created a bridge device we need to disable this.

-We create two virtual drives with `-drive` just like before, but this time using the freshly cloned node disk image.
+We then create two virtual drives with `-drive` just like before, but this time using the freshly cloned node disk image.

 > Notice that we spawn the process into the background using `&` so we can create all of our VMs in the same terminal window.
 If something goes wrong, you can add the `-serial stdio` option and run each VMs in their own terminal to inspect the virtual console output.